Skip to content

 • Display order: Entities are displayed in their list order in the UI

-• Drag-and-drop: The UI allows users to reorder entities via drag-and-drop, which maps to reorder events
+• Drag-and-drop: The UI allows users to reorder entities via drag-and-drop, which maps to reorder_entity events

-The processor enforces maximum lengths on all text fields:
+The processor enforces maximum lengths on all text fields.
+See Event Types for the complete list.

-Domain model classes live in src/TechStrat.Core/Model/.
-They are plain C# classes with { get; set; } properties — mutable, since the event processor modifies them in-place during event processing.
+Domain model classes and interfaces live in src/TechStrat.Core/Model/.
+The classes are plain C# classes with { get; set; } properties — mutable, since the event processor modifies them in-place during event processing.

 src/TechStrat.Core/Model/